 A white background has several advantages.
-It is commonly preferred by known online marketplaces such as Amazon and eBay because of its professional look that helps improve consumer shopping experience.
-It makes the jewelry looks sophisticated and blends well with coloured stones.
+It is commonly preferred by known online marketplaces such as Amazon and eBay because of its professional look that helps improve the consumer shopping experience.
+It makes the jewelry looks sophisticated and blends well with colored stones.

-Be mindful when you choose to use black or other coloured backgrounds as these can interfere with the reflection of the gemstones.
-It can have an optical effect that may cause consumers to perceive the colour or quality of the stones differently.
+Be mindful when you choose to use black or other colored backgrounds as these can interfere with the reflection of the gemstones.
+It can have an optical effect that may cause consumers to perceive the color or quality of the stones differently.
 The last thing you would want is a negative review from a buyer complaining that the delivered product did not match the jewelry photographs.
-See image below for example.
-Although it shows a pair of earrings, the effect could be the same when photographing necklaces with coloured stones.
+See the image below for an example.
+Although it shows a pair of earrings, the effect could be the same when photographing necklaces with colored stones.